splunk-soar-connectors/.github/.github/CERTIFIED_V_UNCERTIFIED.md

 # Certified and Uncertified Apps

-You may have noticed the Certified banner that shows up next to some Phantom Apps.
+You may have noticed the Certified banner that shows up next to some Splunk SOAR Apps.
 This document explains what goes into that icon.

 ![Certified App Logo](Images/certified-app-logo.png)  | Uncertified App
 ------------- | -------------